vsevkayf/NEHSI/EnvironmentalStudies.md

 _(2014)._
 _Non-anthropogenic dust exposure and asthma medication purchase in children.
 European Respiratory Journal, erj00786-2014._

-1. **Can
-	Air Pollution Trigger an Onset of Atrial Fibrillation (AF): a Population Based study: w**e
+1. **Can Air Pollution Trigger an Onset of Atrial Fibrillation (AF): a Population Based study:**
-	performed a case-crossover analysis to assess the effect of air pollution on AF, on population of the patients hospitalized in Soroka between 2006 and 2010 with first occurrence of the arrhythmia.
+we performed a case-crossover analysis to assess the effect of air pollution on AF, on population of the patients hospitalized in	Soroka between 2006 and 2010 with first occurrence of the arrhythmia.

-**Sade,
-M. Y., Vodonos, A., Novack, V., Friger, M., Amit, G., Katra, I., ...
+'Sade, M. Y., Vodonos, A., Novack, V., Friger, M., Amit, G., Katra, I., Novack, L..'
+(2014).
-& Novack, L. (2014).
-Can air pollution trigger an onset of atrial
-fibrillation: a population-based study.**** **_**Air Quality, Atmosphere & Health**_**,
+Can air pollution trigger an onset of atrial fibrillation: a population-based study.**** **_**Air Quality, Atmosphere & Health**_**, 1-8.‏**
-1-8.‏**

 1. **The
 	impact of chronic and acute exposure to soil derived airborne